+- A selection of the following assessment tasks:

 - assignments

 - tests

 - solutions to sets of worked questions

 - summary notes or review notes.

-Specialist Mathematics Unit 3 & 4
+Yr 12 Mathematics Specialist Mathematics Unit 3 & 4

 Unit 3 & 4: Specialist Mathematics

 Specialist Mathematics Units 3 and 4 consist of the areas of study: 'Algebra, number and structure', 'Calculus', 'Data analysis, probability and statistics', 'Discrete mathematics', 'Functions, relations and graphs', and 'Space and measurement'.
 The development of course content should highlight mathematical structure, reasoning and proof and applications across a range of modelling contexts with an appropriate selection of content for each of Unit 3 and Unit 4.
 The selection of content for Unit 3 and Unit 4 should be constructed so that there is a balanced and progressive development of knowledge and skills with connections among the areas of study being developed as appropriate across Unit 3 and Unit 4.